liri-project/liri-music/README.md

 qml ./main.qml

-Or you could build and install it by running (from the vinyl-music subdirectory [containing the .pro file):
+Or you could build it by opening the project file in Qt Creator, or by running the following (from the vinyl-music subdirectory [containing the .pro file):

 	qmake
 	make
 	make install

+### Features
+##### Keyboard Navigation:
+	Spacebar = play/pause
+	Left Arrow = previous track (if any)
+	Right Arrow = next track
+	up/down = volume up/down

+##### Local Music
+Just drop your music folders into ~/Music, and Vinyl Music will find them

+##### Online Streams
+Download online streams in m3u format, and save them to ~/Music/streams

 ### Screenshots
 Latest version